-We are very excited to announce that the new project “Terra Graeca: Small Farms to Market” has just started on Lemnos and Kythera, in order to contribute to the sustainable development of the islands’ food systems and to empower farmers.
+We are very excited to announce that the new project “Terra Graeca: Small Farm to Market” has just started on Lemnos and Kythera, in order to contribute to the sustainable development of the islands’ food systems and to empower farmers.

 Preserving and promoting our agrifood heritage is at the same time a major challenge and a great opportunity for fostering sustainable and resilient food systems.

 Thus, with the support of the John S. Latsis Public Benefit Foundation, MedINA, building on the insights gained in recent years on Lemnos (Terra Lemnia) and Kythera (Terra Kytheria), will implement a series of innovative actions:

 (a) Promotion of the Terra Vita certification and certified products for the valorisation and added value of these products.

 (b) Support for small-scale producers to exploit the potential of on farm artisanal processing, via capacity building workshops and consultancy.